 If you’re considering or planning a trip to Norway to see the northern lights, you’ve come to the right place.
-There are lots of resources out there (Norway is still a popular place to see the aurora!), but we’ve distilled it all down to give you exactly what you need, and no extra fluff.
+There are lots of resources out there (Norway is still a popular place to see the aurora!), but I’ve distilled it all down to give you exactly what you need, and no extra fluff.

 Read on to learn about when you can see the northern lights in Norway, where you can see them, how to prepare for your trip, and popular tours you can book.